igor11191708/Synchronous-access-atomic-swift/README.md

 # Synchronize Access to Mutable State
 ### Examples of synchronization mechanisms available in Swift and Apple's ecosystem.

+Swift-based project that demonstrates various methods to safely synchronize access to shared mutable state in a multithreaded environment.
+It showcases different synchronization mechanisms, their usage, advantages, and disadvantages, providing practical implementations for thread-safe operations.

 ## 1. Serial Dispatch Queue as Synchronization

 **Advantages:**